top of page

 Couture Pattern Museum Accessibility Statement

 At the Couture Pattern Museum, we're dedicated to making our website easy to use for everyone, no matter their abilities or the device they're using.
 We aim to follow the best practices for web accessibility according to the Web Content Accessibility Guidelines (WCAG).
 We use the All in One Accessibility Pro tool from Skynet Technologies to help us achieve this.
 Our site is built to follow the WCAG guidelines from the World Wide Web Consortium (W3C), so it's accessible for people with disabilities, including vision impairments, cognitive disabilities, and more.
-We're always working to keep our site accessible.
-We regularly check, evaluate, and test our site to make sure we're meeting or exceeding accessibility standards.
-We're working hard to make our site accessible for everyone, and we appreciate your patience.
-Your thoughts and experiences matter to us.
 If you come across any problems or have ideas on how we can improve, we'd love to hear from you.
 If you have any feedback or run into any issues, please get in touch with us through the Contact Us form.

 bottom of page